OSUOSC/constitution_change/Constitution.md

 ## Section 3 - Officer Removal

 Leadership is needed in any club and so Officers are required to be present at as many meetings as possible, and must make every effort to do so.
-An Officer may be subject to removal if they neglect to attend a supermajority of meetings in a semester, or consecutive meetings in an amount which is equivalent to half of the scheduled meetings in a semester.
+An Officer may be subject to removal if they neglect to attend over six meetings during the course of his or her officer term, or three consecutive meetings during a single semester of his or her officer term.

 However, it is also realized that extenuating circumstances are possible.
 In order to eliminate doubts surrounding an Officers excuse for missing a meeting, any Officer who plans to skip a meeting must notify at least one of the other Officers that they will not be in attendance at least 24 hours in advance.